Self-Perfection/website/content/en/docs/reference/kubectl/docker-cli-to-kubectl.md

 <!-- body -->
 ## docker run

-To run an nginx Deployment and expose the Deployment, see [kubectl create deployment](/docs/reference/generated/kubectl/kubectl-commands#-em-deployment-em-).
+To run a nginx Deployment and expose the Deployment, see [kubectl create deployment](/docs/reference/generated/kubectl/kubectl-commands#-em-deployment-em-).
 docker:

 ```shell